-- In respect to Test I, a subminimum mark is not applicable. - A subminimum pass mark of 40% is required for Assessment I and Assessment 2. - A subminimum of 50% will apply to final assignments / presentations submissions.
-Students may be afforded formative assessment opportunities prior to the final submission. - The final mark for each Study Unit comprises the marks scored for Test I, 2, 3 & assignment/presentation with the appropriate weightings.
+- In respect to Assessment I, a subminimum mark is not applicable. - A subminimum pass mark of 45% is required for Assessment 2.
+Failure to achieve a 45% sub-minimum mark will require students to write an end-of-year retest, which will take place in the last month of the academic year.
+The mark achieved for this test will replace the worse mark of either Test I or Test 2.
+The maximum mark that can be achieved is 50%.
+Note that the re-test will include content from both Tests I and 2. - A subminimum of 50% will apply to final assignments / presentations submissions.
+Students may be afforded formative assessment opportunities prior to the final submission.

+- The final mark for each Study Unit comprises the marks scored for Assessment I, 2, & 3 (Assignment/presentation) with the appropriate weightings.
 The final pass mark for each unit per Module is 50%. - Credit for Dental Technology Theory II and Dental Technology Theory III subjects will only be granted if the student passes both study units for Module I and Module 2 in the same academic year for each theory subject.
 Therefore, failure in any study unit will necessitate reregistration for all study units per module.